youyanggu/covid19_projections/about.md

 ### Social Distancing

 * US states: We assume heavy social distancing until the reopening date and moderate social distancing afterwards.
 We use the reopening date as outlined by [the New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
 For states with a staggered reopening, we use the date for which restaurants are allowed to reopen.
-For states where there is no concrete reopening date (states highlighted in yellow on the NYT map), we assume a reopening date of June 1.
+For states where there is no concrete reopening date (states highlighted in yellow on the NYT map), we assume a reopening date of June 1, 2020.
 Reopening will likely cause a second wave of infections in states where the outbreak has not yet been fully contained.

-* European countries: We assume heavy social distancing until mid-May and moderate social distancing afterwards.
+* European countries: We assume heavy social distancing until mid-May 2020 and moderate social distancing afterwards.

 * Non-US and Non-European countries: We try our best to keep track of when each country plans to reopen.
-If there is no news, we assume social distancing through August.
+If there is no news, we assume social distancing through August 2020.

 [Back to Top](#top)